 Another parody adaption in the top five?
 Well, with Bill Murray’s performance in Scrooge it was always going to be there.

-A modern (at the time) take on the classic story see Bill Murray as a high powered TV executive tasked with overseeing a live broadcast of A Christmas Carol.
-At this point in his career Murray is in his pomp, producing an outlandish and yet at times humble performance.
-The film is very much more of a dark comedy, but still feels right a home as a classic Christmas movie.
+A modern (at the time) take on the classic story see Bill Murray as a high-powered TV executive tasked with overseeing a live broadcast of A Christmas Carol.
+At this point in his career, Murray is in his pomp, producing an outlandish and yet at times humble performance.
+The film is very much more of a dark comedy, but still feels right at home as a classic Christmas movie.

 3 – Scrooge (1951)